Early Cancer Detection

 Finding cancer at its earliest stage can increase your cure rate.
 Doctors can slow, stop, and often remove most cancers in its early stages, lowering their chance to metastasize (spread) to other organs in your body.
 But, how do you detect cancer when it begins?

-Providers at UPMC Susquehanna can detect cancer early with:
+Our providers can detect cancer early with:

 - Gynecology exams

 - Prostate exams

 Know Your Risk

 If you have a history of cancer in your family, you may be at a higher risk for developing cancer.
 Studies do not show that cancer can be inherited but presence of certain genes can increase the risk.